 Everybody plans for a healthy and happy pregnancy.
 From eating double cheeseburgers to drinking gallon after gallon of milk, the intention is to provide a healthy environment for the soon-to-be baby.
 And when the big day nears, squats and Kegel exercises take center stage in preparation for the big event.
+Do not neglect routine treatment for your eyes or dental care either.
+While it can be easy to let these things lapse, it will hurt you in the long run.
+Find an optometrist near me that you feel like you can trust and get regular appointments set up.
+You need to stay healthy, not only for yourself but for your new baby as well.

 Like during pregnancy, planning and taking care of yourself post-birth is essential.
 But what about afterward?
 The postpartum period can be a roller coaster of emotion, from the joys of being a new mom to the physical and hormonal changes that childbirth brings.